-- Banking counterparties
+Banking counterparties

 The Pictet Group selects top-tier correspondent banks and banking counterparties.
-In addition to diversification cri-teria, risks are reduced by resorting to legal or contractual compensation, guarantees, credit derivatives or hedging taking the form of different financial assets.
-Settlement risk is limited through recourse to centralised settlement systems of the Continuous Linked Settlement (CLS) type.
+In addition to diversification criteria, the associated risks are mitigated by legal or contractual compensation mechanisms, guarantees, credit derivatives or hedging in the form of different financial assets.
+Settlement risk is limited through use of Continuous Linked Settlement (CLS) for FX activities, and of clearing brokers or Central Clearing Counterparty (CCP) for derivatives products.
+Any exceptions must be validated by Pictet Group's Management.
+At the moment, the only exceptions are with Central Banks.

-Banking counterparties selected by the Treasury Committee are approved on a quarterly basis by the Pictet Group's Management.
-All limits are set according to a formal process under the Group Head of Credit and Financial Institutions' responsibility.
-Limits on trading and settlement, bank deposits, fiduciary deposits and clearing limits are set on an individual basis for each counterparty.
+Selected banking counterparties are approved by the Pictet Group's Management on a quarterly basis.
+All limits are set according to a formal process under the responsibility of Group Head of Credit and Financial Institutions.
+Limits on trading and settlement, clearing, bank deposits, and fiduciary deposits are set on an individual basis for each counterparty.

-Management and monitoring of banking counterparty risk are the responsibility of the Treasury Committee, which draws on the support of the following bodies and persons:
+Management and monitoring of banking counterparty risk are ultimately the responsibility of the Group Treasury Committee, which draws on the support of the following bodies and persons:

-- the Banking Risk Committee (BRC), comprising Pictet Group financial analysts specialised in banks, gives an impartial assessment to the Treasury Committee; - the Counterparty Risk Committee (CRC) examines re-quests for changes to existing limits or for new limits for banking counterparties; - the Group Head of Credit and Financial Institutions permanently monitors and controls the quality of banking counterparties; - the Credit Risk Control & Operations team checks compliance with limits for each banking counterparty.
+- the Banking Risk Committee (BRC), comprising Pictet Group's credit and equity analysts specialised in banks, gives an impartial assessment of the fundamental quality of the banking counterparties; - the Counterparty Risk Committee (CRC) analyses all limit requests and decides on new banking counterparties, limits and changes to banking counterparty limits.
+All the CRC's decisions are reviewed by the Group Treasury Committee; - the Sovereign Risk Committee (SRC) monitors country specific risks; - the Group Head of Credit and Financial Institutions, the Group Credit Research team and Financial Institutions Management team, continuously monitor the quality of banking counterparties; - the Credit and Financial Institusions Management departments, together with Group Risk Department check compliance with limits for each banking counterparty.

-A quarterly report on the status of contracted obligations is compiled and presented to the Pictet Group's Management.
+A quarterly report on the status of banking counterparties of the Group is compiled and presented to the Pictet Group's Management.